 Many appraisal types exist; from traditional to trendy, simple to complex, highly structured to open-ended.
-Some of these types have been shown to work ‘better’ but the reality is that appraisal types and systems should be as unique to a company as possible.
+Some of these types have been shown to work ‘better’ but the reality is that appraisal styles and systems should be as unique to a company as possible.
 If you are searching for an employee appraisal method that provides meaningful data, ensure that no matter what – it suits the culture of your workplace and we recommend that you keep it as simple as it can be.
 Here is a great overview of the most popular and common appraisal methods for a variety of business models.

 To begin, we must first analyze the parties involved with the various appraisal methods.
 Overall, performance appraisals can be set up to incorporate feedback from 3 different sources2: